daryllxd/lifelong-learning/programming/ruby/rails/conferences/railsconf-2014.md

 You can create test accounts if you want to. we can also use the FQL facebook query language.

 Error reporting: rescue Koala::Facebook::APIerror => e

-"Good software takes 10 years. get used to it."